vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

         - ICMPv6 Type 133
         - Sent to Multicast Address `FF02::2` (All Routers)
         - Asks ALL ROUTERS on the Local Link to identify themselves
-        - Sent when an Giao diện is enabled / HOST is connected to the Mạng
+        - Sent when an Interface is enabled / HOST is connected to the Network

     - Router ADVERTISEMENT (RA)
         - ICMPv6 Type 134